c-snell/Documentation/kubespray_install.md

 Save and exit.

-**OPTIONAL:** Set Proxy within Kubernetes.
+**OPTIONAL:** Set Proxy within Kubernetes if behind corporate proxy.
 Remember to set domain and IPs as needed.
-(Optional if behind Corporate Proxy)

 ```
 vi inventory/mycluster/group_vars/all/all.yml